gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 ### Examples

-For elementary numer theory examples, you can use either the course notes for this [(very) short course in Number Theory by Robert Campbell](https://github.com/Robert-Campbell-256/Number-Theory-Python) at the University of Maryland, Baltimore County ([others courses](http://www.math.umbc.edu/~campbell/NumbThy/)) or the the companion website for the book ["An Illustrated Theory of Numbers" by Martin H. Weissman](http://illustratedtheoryofnumbers.com/prog.html).
+For elementary numer theory examples, you can use either the course notes for this [(very) short course in Number Theory by Robert Campbell](https://github.com/Robert-Campbell-256/Number-Theory-Python) at the University of Maryland, Baltimore County ([course website](http://www.math.umbc.edu/~campbell/NumbThy/)) or the the companion website for the book ["An Illustrated Theory of Numbers" by Martin H. Weissman](http://illustratedtheoryofnumbers.com/prog.html).
 However, here we will take some examples from [SageMath](https://sagecell.sagemath.org/) and solve them using Python libraries.

 -  Plotting elliptic curves over affine plane